harllee/jessicaharllee.com/_work/primary-color-filtering.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4">
   <img src="/uploads/primary-color-filter_product-card.jpg" class="" alt="Before/after comparison of the product cards">
-  <p class="text-small italic text-center">Product cards didn't include the name of the selected color and had centered text (left).
+  <p class="body-caption text-center">Product cards didn't include the name of the selected color and had centered text (left).
 We used this opportunity to clean up the information in cards (right).</p>
 </div>

 One thing I realized we weren’t doing in our existing product cards was identifying the name of the selected color for each product.
 Since we would be displaying multiple cards per product at times, and we got feedback about some colors feeling similar to one another, I added the name of the color into the product cards to make them easily identifiable.
 I also made a few adjustments to the information display now that we had four different elements in the cards: I left-aligned the text for legibility, bumped up the text size a hair, and moved the swatches to the bottom of the card so that key information was more likely to be in a consistent place.